115 Ft. Daysailer Firefly

-J-Class alternative
+Firefly as J-Class alternative

 Rarely consequent economy class

-As the interior photos show, there are 43 feet (ca. 13 m) of walk-in living space with a nav. station, pantry, a toilet, and washroom, clothes lockers with fabric doors, and a dozen folding berths in the foreship.
+As the interior photos show, there are 43 feet (ca. 13 m) of walk-in living space with a nav.
+Station, pantry, a separate toilet, and washroom, clothes lockers with fabric doors, and a dozen folding berths in the foreship.
 The deck’s beams remained visible, as did drains and cables.
 A rarely seen economy class.
 The America’s Cuppers off Newport in the 1930s had that ambience.

 Deep keel and water ballast